SathyasriS27/SathyasriS27/README.md

 - 👋 Hi, I’m @SathyasriS27
-- 👀 I’m interested in Data Science/ Image Processing
+- 👀 I’m currently pursuing my masters in Data Science and Analytics from the University of Leeds
-- 🌱 I’m currently preparing for my AWS Solution Architect Exam

 <!---
 SathyasriS27/SathyasriS27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.